rlaboiss/center-on-new-viewbox/README.md

 ## Usage

-Select the menu item Extensions → Document → Set A4 viewport.
+Select the menu item Extensions → Document → Center on new viewport.
 Either portrait or landscape orientation can be chosen.
-The current viewport will be resized to the dimensions of an A4 paper.
+Several paper format are proposed (friom A0 to A7).
+The current viewport will be resized to the dimensions of the chosen paper format.
 The previous page is centered on the new viewport.

 If there is an object or group of objects selected, then it will be centered in the new viewport.

-## Limitations

-This extension is limited to the A4 format.
-It will be eventually improved in order to allow other paper formats.

 ## Author

-Copyright (C) 2019, 2022 Rafael Laboissière (<rafael@laboissiere.net>)
+Copyright (C) 2019, 2022, 2025 Rafael Laboissière (<rafael@laboissiere.net>)

 Released under the GNU General Public License, version 3 or later.
 No warranties.